XtressLabs/webapp-xtressials/src/content/projects/projects.md

 </column>
 <column lg="7" md="5">

-## Principles, guidelines, and ready-made assets to help you build exceptional experiences.
+## We care and develop for sustainability and well-being.

 </column>